sharkeypg/pgshky.github.io/content/post/2020-07-04-sentiment-analysis-mps.markdown

   mutate(vader_scores = as.numeric(sapply(text, vader_compound )))
 ```

-The most positive tweet from this sample was by the Tory MP for Keighley, [Robbie Moore](https://twitter.com/_robbiemoore), who said: "Huge congrats to businesses that won their categories at Special to Joe Smith of for top prize of Winner of Winners!
-Awards are great success story for Ilkley brilliant means of showcasing our great businesses"
+The most positive tweet from this sample was by the Tory MP for Keighley, [Robbie Moore](https://twitter.com/_robbiemoore), who said: *"Huge congrats to businesses that won their categories at Special to Joe Smith of for top prize of Winner of Winners!
+Awards are great success story for Ilkley brilliant means of showcasing our great businesses"*

-The jointly most negative tweets were written by Labour MP [Apsana Begum](https://twitter.com/ApsanaBegumMP) and Tory MP [David Duguid](https://twitter.com/david_duguid).
-Apsana Begum spoke of an example of racially charged violence in the 1970s: "The original abuse is bad enough but then followed up by an elected councillor?There is a lot of stress and frustration on all sides within the political and social system but this kind of behaviour is not OK.No excuse for stress and frustration becoming hate and abuse."
+The most negative tweet was written by Tory MP [David Duguid](https://twitter.com/david_duguid), who said: *"The original abuse is bad enough but then followed up by an elected councillor?There is a lot of stress and frustration on all sides within the political and social system but this kind of behaviour is not OK.No excuse for stress and frustration becoming hate and abuse."*

-David Duguid spoke about abuse directed at a Scottish Tory colleague on Twitter: "The original abuse is bad enough but then followed up by an elected councillor?There is a lot of stress and frustration on all sides within the political and social system but this kind of behaviour is not OK.No excuse for stress and frustration becoming hate and abuse."

 So who is the most positive MP on Twitter?
 To measure this, we filter out MPs that have written fewer than 30 tweets in the period studied and we take their mean VADER score.